 - You need prescription drugs.
 While you can purchase Part D Prescription Drug coverage along with Part A and Part B, most MA plans include coverage for medications.
-Part D premiums vary depending on your income, ranging from $10 to $100 per year.
+Part D premiums vary depending on your income, often ranging from $10 to $100 per year.

 - You want a cap on your out-of-pocket expenses.
 Like most health plans available from employers, these plans have out-of-pocket maximums.
 This represents the most that you’ll pay for your health care in a given plan year.
 Once you’ve met your out-of-pocket maximum, the plan pays for all covered services.
-Federal law keeps caps to no more than $6,700 per year.

 - You want more coverage flexibility.
 Medicare comes with a standard 20 percent coinsurance for most services, which means each time you get care, it pays 80 percent of the bill.
 MA Plans may offer different coinsurance amounts, like 70/30, or copays—set dollar amounts—in exchange for different premium costs.
 They may also include additional coverage for dental, vision, and wellness services.

 Check out even more Advantage details—like the difference between HMO and PPO coverage—and then search for plans that might be a good fit for your needs.